Payscape/Payscape-Gateway-CakePHP-Developers-Suite/readme.md

 * Refund - refund amounts for credit card transaction
 * Credit - credit a credit card transaction
 * Void - void credit card transaction
+* See the readme.md file in /app/Plugin/Payscape for examples of these transactions.

 1/15/2014